Does CarMax Use GPS Tracking Devices – Get The Facts!

 CarMax’s Official Policies on Tracking Devices

-CarMax does not place tracking devices on the cars they sell.
+CarMax does not place GPS tracking devices on vehicles it sells.

 Verifiable sources: